mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "If you choose not to... we have a way to steal all of your fun."

-Kip stared at hae with cold eyes, nothing he wanted to say would be helpful.
+Kip stared at hae with cautious eyes, wanting nothing more than to leave this place.

-Setre chimed in with glee, "We hunt you down and kill you."
+Setre chimed in, "We hunt you down and kill you."

 And Lissa continued, "Anyway, just cooperate and we'll all have a great time."

 Thi observed him with a feigned frown.

 "You seem a bit on-edge.
-Have a bit of the spirit."
+Have a bit of the ghost."

 Thi held up the pipe to Kip's nose and encouraged him to take a drag.
 He took the pipe, but immediately tried to give it back.